 When it comes to checking off tasks for your big day, you never want to let tasks build up.
 Stuffing wedding envelopes is a relatively easy task that simply requires a little stamina.
 Stream a movie, listen to music—whatever you need to do to help pass the time.

 And although you may have to do the work of stuffing wedding envelopes yourself, you’ll be glad to know that Zola addresses your envelopes for free.
 With this service, there’s no need to hire a calligrapher to write out each of your guests’ names, no double-checking mailing addresses, and, most importantly, no hand cramps.
 We pull guest information straight from your Zola registry, so you don’t even have to worry about plugging in any additional addresses.

 Our goal is to make this process as easy as possible, so that you can enjoy all the fun that comes with wedding planning.
-We’ll ship the invites, inserts, envelopes, and whatever else you include straight to your door free of charge, and we’re always here to answer any questions, so you can get the job done and send our your invitations lickity-split.
+We’ll ship the invites, inserts, envelopes, and whatever else you include straight to your door, and we’re always here to answer any questions, so you can get the job done and send our your invitations lickity-split.